GenesisFR/DS2TroubleshootingGuide/README.md

 \<path-to-docs-BW\> = "%USERPROFILE%\Documents\My Games\Dungeon Siege 2 Broken World"
 \<path-to-game\> = the game directory (ex: "%PROGRAMFILES(X86)%\Steam\steamapps\common\Dungeon Siege 2")

-Please note that while this document is based on the Steam version (combined with [Killah's fix](#enable-bw--extras)), I did my best to accommodate retail users and those not using BW.
-Some steps may be different and a few issues may not happen on the retail version.
+Please note that this document is based on the Steam version (combined with [Killah's fix](#enable-bw--extras)) and Windows 10.
+I did my best to accommodate retail users and those not using BW.
+Some steps may be different and a few issues may not happen on the retail version or other operating systems.

 # Guides